askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 * First off all, get the pinout of your new 3D-printer mainboard, I used the SKR1.4 Pro, you can find the pinout image here: img/SKR-V1.4-Turbo-pinout.jpg
 * Remove the old Craftbot electronics: mainboard and TFT, we don't need it..
-* Get the backplate for the new electronics, you can find it here: https://www.thingiverse.com/thing:4499006
+* Get the backplate for the new electronics, you can find it here: https://www.thingiverse.com/thing:4499006 => I am currently redesign the final version, so wait a moment...
 * Nice TFT3.5 case: https://www.thingiverse.com/thing:4839597

 * Get some hardware, see list below